i-aayush/Industry_aiml/README.md

-# AIML Industry Applications Videos
+# AIML Industry Applications Videos 🤖🎥

-Welcome to the repository containing videos showcasing various applications in Artificial Intelligence and Machine Learning within industries.
+Welcome to the repository showcasing various applications of Artificial Intelligence and Machine Learning within industries.
+Explore the videos below to dive into the fascinating world of AI and ML applications!

-## Table of Contents
+## Table of Contents 📜
 - [Data Science Essentials](#data-science-essentials)
 - [Building Recommendation Systems](#building-recommendation-systems)
 - [Advanced Model Techniques & Applications](#advanced-model-techniques--applications)